stanfordclojure/pset3/README.md

 Eating is not limited by the remaining amounts of spaghetti or stomach space; an infinite supply and an infinite demand are assumed.”

-- Implement a concurrent simulation of the dining philosophers using Clojure software transactional memory primitives - refs and dosync will be helpful here.
+- Implement a concurrent simulation of the dining philosophers using Clojure software transactional memory primitives - `ref`s and `dosync` will be helpful here.
 Ensure that no philosopher starves (and that deadlock never occurs).

 **References**